 1. Keep a Journal

-Children should keep a special journal, an account of their wishes and dreams, hopes and goals.
-This can be something that they write in daily, weekly, monthly, or only on their birthdays.
+Children should keep a special journal, an account of their wishes and dreams, hopes, and goals.
+This can be something that they write daily, weekly, monthly, or only on their birthdays.
 This will prove to be a valued possession as a person gets older, and can even make a keepsake for a grandchild.
-As an adult our memories of what we think we wanted as children often changes and sometimes we forget our true dreams.
+As an adult, our memories of what we think we wanted as children often change and sometimes we forget our true dreams.

 Journaling during a trip can be fun too.
 Free Printable Travel Journal for Kids

 There has never been a better way of teaching children just how much work children are.
 Babysitting not only teaches responsibility, but it also offers kids a way of earning some of their own money.
 They practice cleaning skills, cooking skills, and learn how to be somewhat independent.
 Babysitting for anyone other than one’s own siblings is a very important step everyone should take before becoming an adult.

 Not everyone learns how to swim, but it is a skill everyone should have.
 Many opportunities in life are missed because a person did not learn how to swim.
 Like most skills, swimming is far easier to learn as a child.

 For many people, this is not an obstacle to overcome, but for others, it is very much a trial.
 Horses are large animals who have minds of their own.
 Getting up into the saddle of a horse is a very empowering feeling.
 Pony Rides do not count.